Philomena Lee: Biography

-Pregnancy

-When she was 18, Philomena became pregnant by a man named John, who worked for the post office.
-She was then sent to the Sean Ross Abbey in Roscrea, a place for unwed mothers.
-After giving birth to a son, Philomena worked unpaid at the Abbey, where she was forced to stay until she was 22, at which time the Abbey sold her 3-year-old son to be adopted by a Catholic family in the United States.
+When she was 18 years-old, Lee became pregnant by a man named John, who worked for the post office.
+She was sent to the Sean Ross Abbey in Roscrea, a place for unwed mothers.
+After giving birth to a son, Lee worked unpaid at the Abbey, where she was forced to stay until she was 22, at which time the Abbey placed her 3 year-old son to be adopted by a Catholic family in the United States.

-This was done without Philomena’s consent and against her wishes.
-At the time in Ireland, such treatment of unwed mothers was common practice.
-After forcing Philomena to sign the adoption papers, the nuns involved refused to disclose any details regarding her son’s fate, except that he was taken to the US.
-After she left the Abbey, Philomena moved to England and studied to become a nurse.
+This was done without Lee's consent, and against her expressed wishes.
+At that time in Ireland, such treatment of unwed mothers was commonplace.
+After forcing Lee to sign the adoption papers, the nuns who were involved refused to disclose any details regarding her son’s fate, except that he was taken to the United States.
+After she left the Abbey, Lee moved to England and studied to become a nurse.